-- Were published or accepted for publication in English by a peer-reviewed journal that is CURRENTLY listed by Web of Science and/or Scopus;
+- Written in English and published or accepted for publication in a peer-reviewed journal that is CURRENTLY listed by Web of Science and/or Scopus;

-According to Dr. Thomas Steckler (ECNP Preclinical Data Forum co-Chair, Janssen Pharmaceutica NV):
+According to Dr. Thomas Steckler (Janssen Pharmaceutica NV):

 “There are hundreds of drug trials which have failed in the last few years.
 Analysis of the factors that led to these failures is very often compromised by the biased representation of the early, preclinical work.
 The prize aims to emphasize to scientists and academic publishers that there is real value in publishing all the results, not just the headline-grabbing positive results”.